gitlabhq/gitlab-recipes/install/freebsd/freebsd-10.md

 an `nginx` configuration file in `/home/git/gitlab/lib/support/nginx/gitlab`, so you can copy that if you prefer, and modify their template.

+The default version of `nginx` on FreeBSD is compiled without the `gzip_static` module, which means you need to remove the appropriate directives from the `nginx` configuration.

-I didn't want to do that, so this is the configuration I used:
+This is the configuration I used:
 ```
 server {
     server_name yourserver.yourdomain;
     server_tokens off;

-    listen 80 default accept_filter=httpready;
+    listen 80 accept_filter=httpready;

     # Uncomment if you want to use SSL
     # listen 443 ssl;